Frequently Asked Questions

 For students who are not eligible for the California College Promise Grant, the enrollment fee is currently $46 per unit (this amount is subject to change per state budget funding).
-To see if you are eligible for a grant, go to the CRC financial Aid web site at CRC financial Aid website
+To see if you are eligible for a grant, go to the CRC Financial Aid.

 The student will need immunizations and may have to pay for them if they do not have health insurance.
 They will need a liability insurance policy ($20) and several sets of scrubs ($40 to $50).

 Yes.
 The full Medical Assisting certificate is an accredited program.

 What agency accredits the program?

 Commission on Accreditation of Allied Health Education Programs ( www.caahep.org) CRC has just received a ten year renewal of accreditation.

 What does it mean to students to attend an “accredited” program?

 It provides assurance that the curriculum, facilities and faculty meet the highest possible standards.
 This in turn, assures the highest quality education for the student and they can be certain that their degree or certificate will be recognized in the workplace and by other similarly accredited institutions.

 A good measure of a program is whether the local employers are willing to take the students for internships and then hire them later.
 Our students routinely land internships at the largest and most desirable sites in the Sacramento area and 95% have jobs within six months.